Northeastern wins 3rd straight Beanpot, beats BU 5-4 in 2OT - WHIZ News

 Farrance got BU within a goal 1:56 into the third when his shot from the high slot deflected off a defender’s stick and got past Pantano.

-Madden scored the first of the Huskies’ four unanswered goals in an 8 1/2-minute span on a left-circle wrist shot 2:53 into the second period.
+Madden scored the first of the Huskies’ four consecutive goals in an 8 1/2-minute span on a left-circle wrist shot 2:53 into the second period.

 McDonough tied it nearly three minutes later on a wrist shot from the slot, and Solow scored from the same spot just 15 seconds into a 5-on-3 power play to give Northeastern the lead with 10:18 left.